Istiaque-Ahemed/Best-Electronics-Client-site/README.md

 * This is micro oven niche website.
 * Here is different company oven available
 * This website have a deshboard.
+* Customers can easily be buying micro oven on this Website.
 * If You Admin this website you can manage all order
 * Also user can post his reviews.